-In January, a preliminary analysis was released here.
-The main focus of this analysis is the newly-submitted NDCs, consisting of updated first and second NDCs.
+The most comprehensive analysis was released here in November 2022 as well as a summarised version of the SLOCAT Transport, Climate and Sustainability Global Status Report 3rd Edition in June 2023.
+The main focus of this analysis is the second generation of NDCs, consisting of updated first and second NDCs since 2018.
+Only the current and most recent submissions by a Part have been considered.
 We recommend reading about transport in the first generation of NDCs in SLOCAT Partnership’s NDCs Offering Opportunities for Ambitious Climate Action report of 2016, GIZ’s 2017 Transport in NDCs report and SLOCAT Partnership’s Transport and Climate Change Global Status Report 2018.
 In addition, GIZ’s Six Action Recommendations to enhance climate ambition in transport and the Ten Recommendations to raise ambition for transport in NDCs by the SLOCAT Partnership will help to better understand the context of transport action for climate.
 A detailed presentation and report about transport in the LTS and second-generation NDCs can be found here.

-Please download here the internal Excel file which contains all information of this database and analysis charts (last updated 12 October 2021).
+Please download here the working Excel file which contains all information of this database and analysis charts (last updated 23 July 2023).

 |For information on the background of this project, please refer to this page.
 We encourage you to use the database for your own work and research.
 Find relevant instructions in this how-to use guide.
 Key insights and good practices of this analysis can be retrieved here.|

 This analysis is structured along the following questions:

 As of 23 July 2023, a total of 16 second NDCs and 132 updated NDCs, representing 174 countries, have been submitted to the UNFCCC.
 The European Union submitted an updated NDC on behalf of the 27 member states of the EU.
 The countries that have handed in second generation NDCs account for nearly all economy-wide and transport CO2 emissions.